groundlight/stream/USERGUIDE.md

 Captures frames from a video device, file or stream and sends frames as image queries to a configured detector using the Groundlight API

-usage: streamlight [options] -t TOKEN -d DETECTOR
+usage: stream [options] -t TOKEN -d DETECTOR

 options:
   -d, --detector=ID      detector id to which the image queries are sent